Churchill-class submarine

 The lead vessel was named after the former Prime Minister and First Lord of the Admiralty Winston Churchill. was the most famous of the class, sinking the Argentinian cruiser during the 1982 Falklands War.
-As of 2024, this is the only instance of a nuclear-powered submarine of any nation sinking an enemy ship by torpedo.
+This was the first instance of a nuclear-powered submarine sinking an enemy ship by torpedo.

 Design

 The Churchills carried a crew of 103 and had a full load displacement of 4,900 tons whilst dived.
 They were 86.9 m long, had a beam of 10.1 m and a draught of 8.2 m.
 Their single pressurized water-cooled reactor supplied steam to two English Electric geared turbines, producing a total of 20000 shp for the single shaft and resulting in a maximum of 28 kn submerged.
 Like all nuclear-powered submarines the Churchill class could remain submerged almost indefinitely, with supplies of food being the only limiting factor.
 One Kelvin Type 1006 surface-search radar was fitted.
 The ships were built with a Type 2001 sonar array, but this was replaced in the late 1970s with a Type 2020 array and a Type 2026 towed array.
 Weapons included Mk VIII torpedoes, Mk 24 Tigerfish torpedoes, and Sub-Harpoon anti-ship missiles.
 Six 21 in torpedo tubes fired from the bow.

 HMS Churchill evaluated both the American Mark 48 torpedo and the UGM-84 Harpoon missile, though only the latter was adopted by the Royal Navy.
 She was decommissioned in 1990 and is laid up at Rosyth awaiting disposal.

 In 1981 became the first British submarine to carry the Sub-Harpoon missile.
 She was decommissioned in 1992 and is at Devonport Dockyard serving as a museum ship.